100% Employee Owned, Founded 1954

 Due to the high levels of speed and accuracy, barcodes can improve overall production efficiency by automating tracking and identification tasks

-Barcodes and RFID are two powerful technologies that can be used to efficiently identify and track objects in a range of automation applications.
-There are also a wide range of potential applications for implementing barcodes and RFID into your production process.
+Vision Systems, Barcodes, and RFID are powerful technologies that can be used to efficiently identify and track objects in a range of industrial manufacturing automation applications.
+There are also a wide range of potential applications for implementing vision systems, barcodes, and RFID into your existing manufacturing process.

 Some of these applications include: